 Chocolate Cream Pie

 I absolutely love being able to make recipes with what I’ve already got on hand in my pantry.
 After I made and baked the butter crust and let it cool, it was just a matter of making the filling.
-Again the ingredients for the filling… cocoa, cornstarch, sweetened condensed milk etc, were already in the the pantry waiting to be made into a delicious homemade chocolate filling.
+You can always use a premade pie crust from the store that you bake and cool according to the package directions.

 About the filling…